 Anyone with half a brain knows that being 40 plus is a triumph, not a tragedy.
 You’re at peak earning power, you’re still young enough to do anything you want, and you know your own mind.
 Men over forty should dress with class – anything else is less than you deserve.
-Here are the simple wardrobe staples that will help you look your effortless best, with ease.
+Here are the simple wardrobe staples that will show you how to dress in your 40s and help you look your effortless best, with ease.

 A good suit

 Nothing is more depressing than a middle aged man in a badly-fitting suit.
 It doesn’t matter whether you’re a CEO or scratching away at the admin coalface, show some pride in yourself by dressing like a success story.